-Visualisation or imagery
+Visualization or imagery

-Take time out with students in a quiet room or hall to ‘visualise’.
+Take time out with students in a quiet room or hall to ‘visualize’.
 Ask students to lie on their backs, breathe in through the nose and out through the mouth, and then talk them through the ‘victory’ step by step, asking them to hear the crowd cheering, smell the fresh grass, see themselves being awarded the regional trophy, and so on.

 Premiership footballers touch the top of the tunnel for good luck before running on to the pitch; rituals have always been an important part of sport.
 For many athletes, they can mean the difference between defeat or victory; their superstition leads them to believe without the ritual they will fail, so in completing the ritual, they feel empowered and prepared to win.
 Create a ritual for your team – this could be anything from a pre-match chant to a simple hand signal.
 Not only will it improve a sense of camaraderie, psychologically and unconsciously, it will empower performance.

 The concept that success is a by-product of loving what we do is a major theme in human psychology.
 However, when the equation is reversed – to produce the notion that success equates to happiness – humans begin to struggle.
 Application of this principle to sport gets good results: if somebody enjoys the activity they’re taking part in, they will embrace every part of it, from training to competing, and this pleasure will increase the chances of success.

 Many unmotivated students, or those disenfranchised from sporting activity, feel they cannot and will not compete in traditional sports.
 The inclusion of non-traditional activities suggested by the students themselves – for example, dance or martial arts – will prove more attractive to the previously excluded student and their enjoyment is likely to be reflected in their performance.